-14. Interdisciplinary Systems: Knowledge of key issues and and interact with professionals in multiple disciplines.
+14. Interdisciplinary Systems: Knowledge of key issues and concepts in related disciplines.
+Identify and interact with professionals in multiple disciplines.

 14A.
-Knowledge of the Shared and Distinctive Contributions of Demonstrates beginning, basic knowledge of the viewpoints and contributions of other professions/professionals epts in related discipl ines.
-Id entify Demonstrates beginning, basic knowledge of the viewpoints and Other cittify Profes sions 0 1 2 3 4 [N/O] 14B.
+Knowledge of the Shared and Distinctive Contributions of f Othe r Profes ssions Demonstrates beginning, basic knowledge of the viewpoints and contributions of other professions/professionals 0 1 2 3 4 [N/O] 14B.
 Functioning in Multidisciplinary and Interdisciplinary Co ntexts Demonstrates beginning knowledge of strategies that promote interdisciplinary collaboration vs. multidisciplinary functioning 0 1 2 3 4 [N/O] 14C.
-Understands how Participation in Interdisciplinary Collab oratio n/Cons ultation Enhan ces Out comes Demonstrates knowledge of how participating in interdisciplinary collaboration/consultation can be directed toward shared goals 0 1 2 3 4 [N/O] 14D.
-Respectful and Productive Relationships with Individuals from (Other P rofessio ns Develops and maintains collaborative relationships and respect for other professionals 0 1 2 3 4 [N/O] 15.
-Management-Administration: Manage the direct delive administration of organizations, programs, or agencies (OPA) 15A.
-Appraisal of Management and Leadership Forms autonomous judgment of organization's management and leadership 1 2 3 4 [N/O] U 1 4 [14/O] 15B.
+Understands how Participation in Interdisciplinary Collal ooratio on/Cons sultation ı Enhan ces Out comes Demonstrates knowledge of how participating in interdisciplinary collaboration/consultation can be directed toward shared goals 0 1 2 3 4 [N/O] 14D.
+Respectful and Productive Relationships with Individuals from Other P Professio ons Develops and maintains collaborative relationships and respect for other professionals 0 1 2 3 4 [N/O]

+15. Management-Administration: Manage the direct delivery of services (DDS) and/or the administration of organizations, programs, or agencies (OPA).

+15A.
+Appraisal of Management and Leadership Forms autonomous judgment of organization's management and leadership 0 1 2 3 4 [N/O] 15B.
 Management Demonstrates awareness of roles of management in organizations 0 1 2 3 4 [N/O] 15C.
-Administration 1 Demonstrates knowledge of and ability to effectively function within professional settings and organizations, including compliance with policies and procedures 0 1 2 3 4 [N/O] 16.
-Advocacy: Actions targeting the impact of social, politica or cultu ıral fact tors to p romote change at the individual (client), institutional, and/or systems change at the individual (client), institutional, and/or systems 0 1 2 3 4 [N/O] change at the individual (client), institutional, and/or systems 16A.
-Empowerment Uses awareness of the social, political, economic or cultural factors that may impact human development in the context of 1 2 3 4 [N/O]
+Administration Demonstrates knowledge of and ability to effectively function within professional settings and organizations, including compliance with policies and procedures 0 1 2 3 4 [N/O]

+16. Advocacy: Actions targeting the impact of social, political, economic or cultural factors to promote change at the individual (client), institutional, and/or systems level.

+16A.
+Empowerment Uses awareness of the social, political, economic or cultural factors that may impact human development in the context of service provision 0 1 2 3 4 [N/O] 16B.
+Systems Change Promotes change to enhance the functioning of individuals 0 1 2 3 4 [N/O]